Exceptional regions of the 2HDM parameter space: Introduction

 It is worth highlighting a number of the exceptional features of scalar potentials that reside within the ERPS4.
 First, in contrast to a generic 2HDM, if the conditions on the scalar potential parameters that define the ERPS4 hold in one scalar field basis,\footnote{One is always free to change the scalar field basis by redefining the scalar fields, $\Phi_a\to U_{a\bbar}\Phi_b$ (summed over $b=1,2$ following the index notation of Ref.~\cite{Davidson:2005cw}), where $U$ is an arbitrary U(2) matrix.
 A particular choice for $\Phi_1$ and $\Phi_2$ is called a choice of scalar field basis.
 In a generic 2HDM, the squared mass coefficients and dimensionless quartic coefficients that appear in the scalar potential will be transformed by a change of scalar field basis.
 Often, relations among parameters that are valid in one basis cease to be valid in a different basis.
 The ERPS4 conditions are notable in that they hold in \textit{all} scalar field bases.} then they are satisfied in \textit{all} scalar field bases.

-Second, in a softly-broken $\mathbb{Z}_2$-symmetric 2HDM, there are two potentially complex coefficients of the scalar potential, denoted by $m_{12}^2$ and $\lambda_5$ in \eq{lambdapotential}, since the other two complex coefficients in \eq{lambdapotential} are $\lambda_6=\lambda_7=0$ as a consequence of the $\mathbb{Z}_2$ symmetry.
-Generically, one finds that the scalar potential is explicitly CP-conserving if and only if $\Im(\lambda_5^*[m_{12}^2]^2)=0$, since the latter condition implies that one can rephase the scalar fields $\Phi_1$ and $\Phi_2$ to remove the complex phases of $m_{12}^2$ and $\lambda_5$.
+Second, in a softly broken $\mathbb{Z}_2$-symmetric 2HDM, there are two potentially complex coefficients of the scalar potential, denoted by $m_{12}^2$ and $\lambda_5$ in \eq{lambdapotential}, since the other two complex coefficients in \eq{lambdapotential} are $\lambda_6=\lambda_7=0$ as a consequence of the $\mathbb{Z}_2$ symmetry.
+Generically, one finds that the scalar potential is explicitly CP conserving if and only if $\Im(\lambda_5^*[m_{12}^2]^2)=0$, since the latter condition implies that one can rephase the scalar fields $\Phi_1$ and $\Phi_2$ to remove the complex phases of $m_{12}^2$ and $\lambda_5$.
 The resulting scalar potential is then invariant with respect to the CP transformation, $\Phi\to\Phi^*$.
 Remarkably, the ``only if'' part of this statement is no longer true in the ERPS4.
-We find that in the special case of $\vev{\Phi_1^0}=\vev{\Phi_2^0}$, the scalar potential is explicitly CP-conserving despite the fact that $\Im(\lambda_5^*[m_{12}^2]^2)\neq 0$.
+We find that in the special case of $\vev{\Phi_1^0}=\vev{\Phi_2^0}$, the scalar potential is explicitly CP conserving despite the fact that $\Im(\lambda_5^*[m_{12}^2]^2)\neq 0$.
 Indeed, we can identify the modified definition of CP that governs the ERPS4 in this special case.
-Moreover, if we constrain the ERPS4 by adding an additional softly-broken global symmetry, we find that the ``only if'' part of the original statement is no longer true independently of the scalar field vacuum expectation values.
+Moreover, if we constrain the ERPS4 by adding an additional softly broken global symmetry, we find that the ``only if'' part of the original statement is no longer true independently of the scalar field vacuum expectation values.
 Once again, we can understand this behavior by identifying an appropriately redefined generalized CP transformation law (as shown explicitly in Appendix~\ref{app:cp}).